AaronDewes/github-helper-bot/README.md

 ...
 And, of course, every dependency in our dependency tree.

 Thanks to everyone who created or helped creating these projects!

-Special thanks to [Luke Childs](https://github.com/lukechilds) who provides the server for UmbrelBot and of course provides some packages in the dependency tree (he probably does that for 99% of projects using npm).

 ### What this bot does